 Yes.
 This coverage may be retained if vou are eligible to continue the basic insurance and if, in addition, you have also had the optional life insurance in force for not less than the full period or periods of service during which it was available to you or the 5 years of service immediately preceding your retirement.
 If you have multiples of optional insurance you may vary your elections between multiples.
 You may elect not to continue, continue but let multiple(s) reduce (full reduction) or continue multiple(s) with no reduction.
-If you elect full reduction.
-YOU MUST PAY FOR THIS INSUR-ANCE UNTILYOU REACH AGE 65.
+If you elect full reduction, you must pay for this insurance until vou reach age 65.
 At age 65 the coverage will reduce by 2% per month for 50 months, at which time the coverage ceases.
 Employees separating for retirement on or after April 24, 1999 can elect to continue coverage on an unreduced basis by paying premiums past age 65.